theblakelalonde/theblakelalonde/README.md

 # Portfolio

 ### [Dijkstra's Algorithm](https://github.com/theblakelalonde/theblakelalonde/tree/Dijkstra-Algorithm)
 As a project in my Advanced Data Structures and Algorithm Analysis course at LSU, I was tasked with creating a program using Dijkstra's Algorithm to determine the quickets flight path to get from one airport to another.
-We were provided a text document with thousands of flights and details and were required to use these flights to ensure our algorithm worked.
+We were provided a text document with +13000 flights and details and were required to use these flights to ensure our algorithm worked.

 <!--